frame-lang/frame-docs/advanced_frame/runtime.rst

             self.__transition(compartment)
             return

-As we can see, the event handlers contain the code initializing the compartment and transition that will actually execute in the kernel.
-The event handlers also contain the exit event handler code triggered from the kernel:
+What we see above is the first stage of the Frame runtime code for executing a transition.
+This code initializes the runtime variables which will be used by the kernel to use to actually perform the transition.
+After the return statement is called control passes back to the router which then returns to the kernel.

+When the router returns, the kernel then performs the following steps:

+#.
+Start a loop testing for the existence of a **self.__next_compartment** that will continue until no transitions occur during the loop.
+#.
+Cache the **self.__next_compartment** into a local variable and then unset it.
+This is to simplify other kernel code.
+#.
+Send exit event to current state
+#.
+Change state to the new state compartment

 .. code-block::
     :caption: Kernel Exit Event Handler Call